 Today however, increasing numbers of people are choosing to work part-time, freelance or as consultants as a way to find better work-to-home-life balance.
 We now have the luxury of choice and modern technologies to help us collaborate in new and unique ways.

 “If you go online now, and just do a search for independent or freelancer or contractor, you’ll find something like 700,000 results across the UK and the Netherlands”, says Victor Hoong, Founder of Riverflex.

 Defining the gig economy – then and now

 In the past, we may have referred to any task-based work as a “gig”.
 This could have included truck drivers, babysitters, electricians, plumbers, builders…you get it!
-However, today it has taken on new nuances and we are starting to see a shift in the term being used to describe people with white-collar roles who choose to work independently.
+However, today it has taken on different nuances and we are seeing a shift in the use of the term to describing people with white-collar roles who choose to work independently.

 This shift in meaning and breadth with which it’s being used, both on behalf of individuals and companies, can be seen as a result of technological, economic and lifestyle trends.
 Some of the most popular gig professionals today span from marketers and designers to developers and CIO’s who choose to branch out on their own.
 Digitalisation and new technologies have made going independent not only a possibility but a much more attractive solution for specialised experts and consultants.

 Knowledge-based gigs vs service-based gigs – what’s the difference?

 Although some still refer to the blue-collar service industry as “gigs”, we see there is an entire spectrum of ‘giggers’ where even C-suite executives can be found earning a living by offering their expertise to companies on a project basis.
 On one hand we see service-based gigs comprising mainly tradespeople and on the other knowledge-based gigs such as independent management consultants or machine learning data scientists.